 Postpartum depression can also be accompanied by panic attacks and other symptoms of anxiety disorders.
 If you or someone you care about has been demonstrating symptoms of postpartum depression, it is important to seek effective professional care.

-When a person is struggling with the symptoms of a mental health disorder, it can often be difficult for them to discuss what they’ve been experiencing and ask for help.
+When a person is struggling with the symptoms of a mental health disorder, it can often be difficult for them to discuss what they’ve been experiencing to their husband and ask for help.

-Here are a few tips for talking about postpartum depression with your husband, wife, or partner:
+Here are a few tips for explaining postpartum depression with your husband, wife, or partner:

 - First, remember that postpartum depression is nothing to be ashamed about.
 You have no reason to feel guilty for developing this disorder, nor should you feel the need to apologize for the symptoms you’ve been experiencing.
 Postpartum depression doesn’t define who you are as a person.
 It is a disorder that requires treatment, compassion, and support.
 You deserve nothing less.